 Many parents think juice is a healthy daylong choice for a drink, but it can lead to tooth decay.

 Limit your child to no more than 4 ounces a day of 100% fruit juice.
-Only give sugary drinks and foods at mealtimes, and use juice as a treat.
+Give non-sugary drinks and foods at mealtimes, and use juice only as a treat.

 No. 5.
 Control the Sippy Cup